thomasriley/observability-for-kubernetes/content/prometheus/using-thanos/long-term-storage/_index.md

 secret/cluster-thanos-config created
 ```

-With the object store configuration deployed to Kubernetes, next update the Prometheus resource adding the **objectStorageConfig** key so that the Prometheus Operator configures the Thanos Sidecare with the object storage config that has just been deployed to Kubernetes.
+With the object store configuration deployed to Kubernetes, next update the Prometheus resource adding the **objectStorageConfig** key so that the Prometheus Operator configures the Thanos Sidecar with the object storage config that has just been deployed to Kubernetes.

 The Prometheus resource should look similar to the below with this added: